rancher/docs/content/rancher/v2.6/en/backups/back-up-rancher/_index.md

 The backup-restore operator needs to be installed in the local cluster, and only backs up the Rancher app.
 The backup and restore operations are performed only in the local Kubernetes cluster.

-Note that the Rancher app version 2.x.x is for the Rancher v2.6.x line.
+Note that the rancher-backup operator version 2.x.x is for Rancher v2.6.x.

 > When restoring a backup into a new Rancher setup, the version of the new setup should be the same as the one where the backup is made.
 The Kubernetes version should also be considered when restoring a backup, since the supported apiVersion in the cluster and in the backup file could be different.